-Scott Abrahams (scott.abrahams@duke.edu) will be the head teaching assistant (TA) for this course and Hao Pang (hao.pang@duke.edu) and Qiaohui Lin (qiaohui.lin@duke.edu) also will serve as TAs for the course.
-Scott will run the Thursday and Friday Discussion Sections and Hao and Qiaohui will run the Wednesday one.
-Qiaohui will handle the collection and distribution of the problem sets for the course.
+Rafael Antonio Butiong (rafaelantonio.butiong@duke.edu) will be the head teaching assistant (TA) for this course and Tianyu Cui (tianyu.cui@duke.edu) also will serve as a TA for the course.
+Rafael will lead the discussion section for the course.
+Tianyu will handle the collection and distribution of the problem sets for the course.
 (More on problem sets below.)
-All three TAs will hold weekly office hours given below.
-If you have questions about the lectures, problem sets or exams, do make use of these additional office hours; the TAs are there to help you learn the material in this course.
+Both TAs will hold weekly office hours given below.
+If you have questions about the lectures, problem sets or exams, do make use of these additional office hours.
+The TAs are there to help you learn the material in this course.